Cebrenia quadrangle: Ice exposed in new craters

 Impressive research, reported in the journal Science in September 2009, has showed that some new craters on Mars show exposed, pure, water ice.
 After a time, the ice disappears, evaporating into the atmosphere.
 The ice is only a few feet deep.
 The ice was confirmed with the Compact Imaging Spectrometer (CRISM)] on board the Mars Reconnaissance Orbiter (MRO).
-The ice was found in a total of 5 locations.
+The ice was found in a total of five locations.
 Three of the locations are in the Cebrenia quadrangle.
 These locations are 55.57°N 150.62°E, 43.28°N 176.9°E and 45°N 164.5°E.

 This discovery proves that future colonists on Mars will be able to obtain water from a wide variety of locations.
 The ice can be dug up, melted, then taken apart to provide fresh oxygen and hydrogen for rocket fuel.
 Hydrogen was the powerful fuel used by the Space Shuttle main engines.

-Other craters
+Other Impact craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 Sometimes craters will display layers.
 Since the collision that produces a crater is like a powerful explosion, rocks from deep underground are tossed onto the surface.
 Hence, craters can show us what lies deep under the surface.

 Hecates Tholus

-Recent research leads scientists to believe that Hecates Tholus erupted explosively about 350 million years ago, which is a not that long ago for Mars.
+Recent research leads scientists to believe that Hecates Tholus erupted explosively about 350 million years ago.
 The eruptions created depressions on the flanks of the volcano.
-And just five million years ago, glacial deposits formed inside these depressions.
+Five million years ago, glacial deposits formed inside these depressions.
 Some valleys on Hecates show a parallel drainage pattern.